swpknl/learn-docker/README.md

 	- Networks in docker compose:
 		- create a new property called networks in the root of the file next to the services section
 		- Then specify the networks in each image in the services section

+Docker engine
+- When we install Docker engine, we install the docker daemon, docker REST API server, and the docker CLI
+- docker -h <hostname> run ngnix :  to run docker container on a remote host
+- The docker container shares the same CPU and memory but they use namespaces to differentiate between host and containers.
+- In Linux, the root process has a PID of 1.
+The child container also runs in its own namespace with the root PID of 1.
+When docker run is executed, the PID of the container process maps to that in a different PID of the host as it is another process running in the host system
+- docker run --cpus=0.5 --memory=100m - to specify cap in memory and CPUs.
+This is done using CGROUPs or control groups

+Docker file system:
+- All data is stored in /var/lib/docker
+- Dockerfile image layers are read only
+- When we execute docker run, a read write layer called container layer is created, for storing logs etc, which is alive till the container is alive
+- The image layer is shared with all containers using the image
+- Docker uses "Copy-on-write" for source code changes.
+The source code file is copied to the read write layer from the image and all changes in the source code happen in the read write layer
+- docker uses volume mounting to map data from the container to a location in the host file system
+- It is under the folder volumes under /var/lib/docker
+- It also uses bind mounting to mount any directory on the docker host
+- -v is the old way, the new way is --mount
+	- docker run --mount type=bind,source=/data/mysql,target=/var/lib/mysql mysql
+- Docker uses storage drivers to map volumes/directories
+	- AUFS
+	- ZFS
+	- BTRFS
+	- Device Mapper
+	- Overlay
+	- Overlay2

+Docker networking
+- When we create a container we create 3 networks:
+	- Bridge
+	- None
+	- Host
+- We can specify the network type using --network
+- Bridge = Is the default network and is private when a container is created.
+They are typically in the range of 172.17 series.
+It creates an internal IP.
+To access the container externally, using port binding
+- Host - It binds to the host network without network isolation.
+We will now not be able to run multiple containers with the same port in the same host individually
+- None - They run in an isolated network and are not attached to any network and do not have any access to any network
+- We can create our own network in a docker container
+	- We use the docker network command
+- Containers reach other using the names, or by using IP, but IP changes when container is rebooted
+- Docker has a built in DNS resolver, which resolves using the container name.
+It runs by default on 127.0.0.11

+Docker registry
+- We can host our own docker registry using the official docker registry image called registry
+- When we push, if we only specify the name of the image, it'll push to library, which is the official dockerhub registry
+- We can run the dockerhub registry locally using
+	- docker run --name registry -p 5000:5000 registry:2
+- We can push any image to our local registry via the following:
+	- docker tag nginx:latest localhost:5000/nginx
+	- docker push localhost:5000/nginx
+	- docker pull localhost:5000/nginx
+- We can use docker login to authenticate against a registry